codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/rfp-recommendations/index.md

 There is less inherent risk to tackle smaller service areas iteratively and individually, rather than requiring the development of a complete system comprising all of them, and to roll out each service to users when it is ready.
 Where possible, large RFPs should be split up into smaller contracts, each to deliver individual new services.

 These smaller contracts may describe discovery, alpha, beta and live phases of service delivery and follow the suggestions of the [U.S. Digital Service Playbook](https://playbook.cio.gov/) to [structure budgets and contracts to support delivery](https://playbook.cio.gov/#play5).

+You should:

+* remove or simplify organizational layers so that features and improvements can be released multiple times a month

 ## 2. Require a user research capability